mspublic/openair4G-mirror/tags/asilomar2013/openair2/RRC/LITE/MESSAGES/README.txt

    1. use Microsoft WORD to generate a text version of the 3GPP 36.331 document
    2. run the script on the text file to generate the three files.

-Now download the asn1c utility (version 0.9.21) from
+Now download the asn1c utility (version 0.9.22) from

 http://lionet.info/asn1c/blog/

 or via svn from sourceforge (version 0.9.22)

+For version 0.9.2:
 svn co https://asn1c.svn.sourceforge.net/svnroot/asn1c/trunk asn1c
+For the latest version:
+svn co https://github.com/vlm/asn1c/trunk asn1c

 and put it in the asn1c directory (you should have a second asn1c directory now).
 Compile it and install it locally (or make sure your $PATH can find the asn1c executable) according to the instructions given (see INSTALL file)